David O'Keeffe (lawyer): Academic career

 He was Allen & Overy Professor of European Law and head of the Department of Law, University of Durham 1990–1993.
-He was a professor at the College of Europe in Bruges 1993-2006.
+He was a professor at the College of Europe in Bruges 1993–2006.
 He was a visiting professor at numerous Universities including University College Dublin, and the University of Siena.
 He was law clerk to Judge T.F.
-O'Higgins at the European Court of Justice 1985-1990.
-He was a lecturer in public international law at Leiden University under Professor Henry G. Schermers 1980-1984.
+O'Higgins at the European Court of Justice 1985–1990.
+He was a lecturer in EU and public international law at Leiden University under Professor Henry G. Schermers 1980–1984.

-He has written a large number of academic publications on EU law.
-He was an influential scholar on several areas of European Union law and his writings continue to be influential outside the EU, particularly his published General Course on European Community Law titled "The Individual and European Law", Academy of European Law, European University Institute.
-He has written widely on the free movement of labor in the EU, and been involved in various policy making reports such as the Veil and Templeman Reports discussed below.

-Amongst the works with which he is most associated are the classic “Mixed Agreements” (with Professor Henry G. Schermers), Kluwer, Legal Issues of the Maastricht Treaty (Chancery Law Publishing, 1994) and Legal Issues of the Amsterdam Treaty (Hart, 1999).

-He was co-founding editor and joint editor of the European Foreign Affairs Review.
-He was a member of the editorial, advisory or scientific boards of a large number of journals specializing in EU Law including as an editor of the Common Market Law Review 1985-2005.
+He wrote on several areas of EU law, including his published General Course on European Community Law at the Academy of European Law, titled "The Individual and European Law", European University Institute, and on the free movement of labor in the EU,.
+Amongst the works with which he is most associated are “Mixed Agreements” (with Professor Henry G. Schermers), Kluwer, Legal Issues of the Maastricht Treaty (Chancery Law Publishing, 1994) and Legal Issues of the Amsterdam Treaty (Hart, 1999).
+He was co-founding joint editor of the European Foreign Affairs Review. and an editor of the Common Market Law Review 1985–2005.

 Public service

-He has given evidence to committees of the European Parliament, most recently to the Internal Market Committee (expert report and oral evidence), to the House of Lords on EU matters and to the House of Commons on the Crossrail Act 2008.
+He gave evidence on EU law to committees of the European Parliament, to the House of Lords and to the House of Commons.
 He advised the Government of The Netherlands on certain aspects of the Maastricht Treaty during the Netherlands Presidency of the EU.
-He has also prepared an external report for the European Ombudsman.

 He was a member of the High Level Panel on the Free Movement of Workers established by the European Commission, chaired by Simone Veil.

-He was Vice-Chairman of the panel chaired by Lord Templeman culminating in a Report on immigration in the UK.